-Last, family celebrations are also formal, more standardized across a culture and between families, help transmit values and memories through generations, and include rites of passage and religious and secular holiday celebrations.
+Last, family celebrations are also formal, have more standardization between families, may be culturally specific, help transmit values and memories through generations, and include rites of passage and religious and secular holiday celebrations.
 Thanksgiving, for example, is formalized by a national holiday and is celebrated in similar ways by many families in the United States.
 Rites of passage mark life-cycle transitions such as graduations, weddings, quinceañeras, or bar mitzvahs.
 While graduations are secular and may vary in terms of how they are celebrated, quinceañeras have cultural roots in Latin America, and bar mitzvahs are a long-established religious rite of passage in the Jewish faith.
-Family celebrations are observed broadly within a culture, thus provide the family an opportunity to identify with the cultural norms.
-They also provide stability within the family structure itself.